 - Accessibility of Data Members: Members of a Java interface are public by default.
 A Java abstract class can have class members like private, protected, etc.

 Area of rectangle: 6.0 Rectangle has been moved to x = 1 and y = 2 Area of circle: 6.28 Circle has been moved to x = 2 and y = 4

 If you don’t have any common code between rectangle and circle then go with the interface.

 Area of rectangle: 6.0 Area of circle: 6.28

 Consider using abstract classes if any of these statements apply to your situation:

-- You can define non-static or non-final field(s) in abstract class, so that via a method you can access and modify the state of Object to which they belong.
+- You can define the non-static or non-final field(s) in the abstract class so that via a method you can access and modify the state of the Object to which they belong.

 - You can expect that the classes that extend an abstract class have many common methods or fields, or require access modifiers other than public (such as protected and private).